 The typical asking rate per listing is in the $20's per square foot per year.
 The Midtown submarket is experiencing a a boost in rates.
 In the last 3 months, the median rate went up $26 per sqft per year.

-Compared to the rest of the Kansas City market, the Midtown region has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Kansas City market, the Midtown region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 83 listings have come on the market, so you'll want to check back regularly for new listings.
-About 1% of the available space in the Midtown are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+In the last 90 days, 83 listings have been posted online, so you'll want to check back regularly for new listings.
+About 52% of the available leases in the Midtown are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,850 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this market are close to 2 floors.
-Most buildings in this area were built in 1962 and are Class B.
+The standard measurement for office space in this area is around 2,490 sqft.
+Most properties in this region are around 2 floors.
+Most buildings in this region were built in 1961 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Waste services is the dominant industry in this region.
-Commute by public transit is the most popular way to get to work amongst Midtown folk.
+Waste services is the dominant industry in this market.
+Commute by public transit is the most popular way to get to work amongst Midtown occupants.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.